rymaspic/DLFLV/README.md

 * We extract the coordinates (the script can avoid the repeated data) with around 1500 "cluster" locations and 5000 "non-cluster" locations, sample Json document is like the testLocations.json
 * Call the gmplot library to plot the heat-map of those cluster coordinates so we could visualize the places we collect the GSV images.

+(1)cluster-heatmap of Andorra

 ![image_heat](https://github.com/rymaspic/DLFLV/blob/master/Images/heatmap.jpg)

+(2)detailed map: blue markers are cluster locations while yellow are non-clusters
 ![image_marker](https://github.com/rymaspic/DLFLV/blob/master/Images/markermap.png)